 Are you a parent with kids?
 Do you want a recent portrait of your family?
 Do you have a CD of your last portrait session, but never had the time to get them printed.
 If so, you probably want lots of pictures of your children, because they're only children for such a short period of time.
 But oh my gosh, will my children sit still for a professional photograph?
 Will they smile?
 Will they be fussy?
 Will they listen?
 Will the photographer be a good mesh with my family?
 These are just a few of the questions you may be asking yourself.
 As a Mom, these are some of the questions I ask myself as a mom when I go to have photographs taken of my children and my family.
 Even to the extent of attempting to coach my kids into doing right and treating them afterwards...please tell me I'm not the only one.

 Taking family photographs in a studio is a great way to capture memories.
 However, if you live in Northern Virginia, Maryland or Washington, D.C., better known as the DMV; there are many outdoor spots and famous sites where you can take photos of your family, as well.
 Here are 10 of the best places for a family portrait session.

-(Note: taking professional photographs in the heart of Washington D.C. requires a photography permit, which costs $150 per day for 2-10 people.
+(Please Note: taking professional photographs in Washington D.C. requires a photography permit, which costs $150 per day for 2-10 people.
 You can read more about portrait session permits and guidelines here.)